 Fructose can be found in many foods.
 The main ones are:

-- In the fruits and fruit juices : (See foods rich in fructose in the listing above)
+Fruits and fruit juices : (More information about foods rich in fructose in the listing above)

-- Corn syrup: Also known as glucose-fructose syrup.
-Following the above process is obtained pure fructose.
-Then mixed with the desired ratio of glucose to form a product that can replace sugar as table sugar.
+Corn syrup: Also known as glucosefructose syrup.
+Following the above process, it is obtained pure fructose.
+Then it is mixed with the desired ratio of glucose to form a product that can replace sugar as table sugar.
 Normally the ratio is usually 42% fructose and 58% glucose.
 Another combination which can be found is 55% fructose and 45% glucose.

 Molasses: It is the residue from the extraction of sugar cane and sugar beet.